OpenPhilology/nidaba/README.md

 Documentation
 =============

 Want to learn more?
-[See the wiki.](https://github.com/mittagessen/iris/wiki)
+[Read the Docs](https:///ogl-iris.readthedocs.org/)